 Jodee Fishman Raines, COO: After 25 years in philanthropy Jodee joined New Detroit, effective March 8, 2020.
 Recognized by Crain’s Detroit Business as one of Metro Detroit’s Most Influential Women, Jodee has led significant organizational growth and transformation as a professional and volunteer at some of Detroit’s finest institutions, including Executive VP of Programs at the Fred A. and Barbara M. Erb Family Foundation, Director of The Jewish Fund, Program Officer at The Skillman Foundation, and President of the Isaac Agree Downtown Synagogue.
 Jodee has a J.D. from Wayne State University and practiced nonprofit and corporate law at Bodman PLC.

 Marshalle Favors, Director of Community Engagement: Marshalle promotes positive race relations by developing and maintaining relationships that convene the Arab, Chaldean, African American, Hispanic, Asian, and Native American communities throughout southeast Michigan.
-As lead facilitator for New Detroit’s Leadership Series on R.A.C.E., Marshalle conducts regional forums with representatives from a cross section of businesses, civic groups, educational institutions, health services and community-based organizations.
+As lead facilitator for New Detroit’s Leadership Series on R.A.C.E. and Multicultural Leadership Series, Marshalle conducts regional forums with representatives from a cross section of businesses, civic groups, educational institutions, health services and community-based organizations.
+Marshalle studied at the Institute de Touraine in France and is a graduate of Michigan State University.
 She is committed to cultivating cross-cultural collaboration between diverse communities by developing collective strategies and solutions that affect social equity.
+Marshalle is a ForbesBLK Community Member, a 2023 Women of Excellence Honoree and awarded as one of the Most Influential African American Women in Metropolitan Detroit in 2021.

 Vanessa Johnson, Senior Executive Assistant and Office Manager: Vanessa joined New Detroit in 1998.
 Previously, she worked as an assistant in multiple capacities including a social service foster care department, with the Detroit Police Department- Personnel Bureau, and most notably for the City of Detroit as Mayoral Staff Secretary under former mayor Coleman A. Young.
 In her native Buffalo, NY, Vanessa enjoyed a career in television and radio media as well as in the non- profit world.
 She was recognized as a “Black Achiever In Industry.”
 Vanessa holds an Associate’s degree in office stenography from Sawyer School of Business.
 She is an active member of Fellowship Chapel U.C.C. and a long standing member of its Steward Board ministry.